haraka/Haraka/docs/Outbound.md

 to have a bounce message sent to the originating sender of the email then you can return `OK` from this hook to stop it from sending a bounce message.

-The variable `hmail.bounce_extra` can be accessed from this hook.
-This is an Object which contains each recipient as the key and the value is the code and response received from the upstream server for that recipient.

 ### The delivered hook

 When mails are successfully delivered to the remote end then the `delivered` hook is called.
 The return codes from this hook have no effect, so it is only useful for logging the fact that a successful delivery occurred.
-This hook is called with `(hmail, [host, ip, response, delay)` as parameters, `host` is the hostname of the MX that the message was delivered to, `ip` is the IP address of the host that the message was delivered to, `response` variable contains the SMTP response text returned by the host that received the message and will typically contain the remote queue ID and `delay` is the time taken between the queue file being created and the message being delivered.
+This hook is called with `(hmail, [host, ip, response, delay, port, mode, recipients])` as parameters:

+`host` is the hostname of the MX that the message was delivered to, `ip` is the IP address of the host that the message was delivered to, `response` variable contains the SMTP response text returned by the host that received the message and will typically contain the remote queue ID and `delay` is the time taken between the queue file being created and the message being delivered.
+`port` is the port that the message was delivered to.
+`mode` shows whether SMTP or LMTP was used to deliver the mail.
+`recipients` is an Address array containing all of the recipients that were successfully delivered to.

 Bounce Messages
 ---------------